-Garmin dezl 760LMT has an average rating of
+Garmin dezl 760LMT has an average rating of 3.3 out of 5 based on 10 user reviews.

 With nearly 161, 000 miles of highways in the US over-the-road trucking can be surprisingly complicated.
 Specifically aimed at truckers, the Garmin dezl 760LMT is designed to eliminate a lot of the guesswork involved in shipping goods cross-country.